-- Please enter the name of the person who the passport is for. - The name that is shown on the passport should be the name that is used for all purposes. - Enter names under 'surname' and 'first and middle names' that appear on your supporting documents such as your birth certificate, baptismal certificate, deed polls and marriage certificate. - The personal details section of the passport can only include up to 30 characters (including spaces) for first and middle names and a further 30 characters for surnames.
+- Please enter the name of the person who the passport is for. (surname first and then first and middle names) - The name that is shown on the passport should be the name that is used for all purposes.
+If you hold any other passport, all names must correspond. - Enter names under 'surname' and 'first and middle names' that appear on your supporting documents such as your birth certificate, baptismal certificate, deed polls and marriage certificate. - The personal details section of the passport can only include up to 30 characters (including spaces) for first and middle names and a further 30 characters for surnames.
 If your names are longer, we would shorten how they appear on your passport. - If you have recently changed your name, enter your name as it is now. - Special characters and accent marks on names cannot be included on British Overseas Territories Citizen passports.